0xMR007/PyScanner/README.md

 > **Note**: This scan was performed on scanme.nmap.org, an official server provided by Nmap for testing purposes.
 No unauthorized testing was conducted on third-party infrastructures.
 The displayed vulnerabilities are potential findings that require in-depth analysis before drawing any conclusions.
 This project is purely educational and intended for learning purposes.

-## 🖥️ Screenshots
+## Screenshots

 <div style="display: flex; gap:10px;">
    <img src="assets/screen-1.png" alt="Screenshot-1" width="500">
    <img src="assets/screen-2.png" alt="Screenshot-2" width="500">
 </div>

-## 📢 Notes
+## Notes

-- ⚡ If the target does not respond, *PyScanner* will indicate that the host seems unreachable.
+- If the target does not respond, _PyScanner_ will indicate that the host seems unreachable.
-- 🚫 If the target blocks ICMP requests, using `-Pn` might help.
+- If the target blocks ICMP requests, using `-Pn` might help.
-- 🛠️ Some advanced options require **Nmap**.
+- Some advanced options require **Nmap**.
-- 🔐 The NVD API has rate limits (5 requests per 30 seconds without an API key).
+- The NVD API has rate limits (5 requests per 30 seconds without an API key).
 For better performance, obtain an API key from [NVD](https://nvd.nist.gov/developers/request-an-api-key).

-## 📚 Important Files
+## Important Files

 - `PyScanner.py` : Main scanner script.
 - `src/utils/scanning.py` : Functions for port scanning, network discovery, and vulnerability scanning.